Chroma X

 Activities

-consulting, conception, architecture, API design, backend development, UX design, UI design, frontend development, operation
+Strategic consulting, concept development, architecture, API design, backend development, UX/UI design, frontend development, integration, operations

 Technologies

-Propeller web application framework, PostgreSQL, RESTful JSON, Typo3, Fluid, Newman, GitLab CI/CD, Markdom
+API Gateway, PostgreSQL, RESTful JSON, Typo3, Fluid, Newman, GitLab CI/CD, Markdom, Microsoft Dynamics 365 Business Central

 Project summary